Viola Davis reveals childhood of extreme poverty

 REDO

 Viola has made and remade herself many times, as she confesses in the book.
 She married Julius and adopted the girl Genesis.
-At the end of the biography, and here’s a spoiler, it translates: “The imperfect but blessed sculpture that is Viola is still developing and being polished.
+At the end of the biography, and here goes a spoiler, it translates: “The imperfect but blessed sculpture that is Viola is still developing and being polished.
 My elixir?
-I’m not ashamed of myself anymore.”
+I am no longer ashamed of myself.”
 With her writing, Viola presents us with her strength and courage.

 Service: